Using Proxies for Efficient Handling of Remote Multidimensional Data

 [18610 21264 23919 ...
 20509 19364 18219]]]

-Now the fetch function has downloaded another two additional chunks, which is reflected in the local file size.
-The print show how all the slice [1:3, 1:3] has been initialized with data, while the rest of the array may remain uninitialized.
+Now the fetch function has downloaded another additional chunk, which is reflected in the local file size.
+We can also see that now the slice [1:3, 1:3] has been initialized with data, while the rest of the proxy array will remain uninitialized.

 The __getitem__ function in the Proxy class is similar to fetch in that it allows for the retrieval of specific data from the remote container.
-However, __getitem__ returns a NumPy array, which can be used to access specific subsets of the data.
+However, __getitem__ returns a NumPy array which only contains the explicitly requested data (and not the whole proxy with initialized and uninitialized entries).

 [19]: